ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 Hugo has a simple built in [rss page template](https://gohugo.io/templates/rss/).
 I just put the relevant code in the head.html file to get it to work.
 From now on my blog can be subscribed to!

 ### Conclusion
 This isn't just a 'technically functional website' anymore but one that I can say is 'done'.
 That isn't to say that there are not more improvements or additions to be made, but none are necessary to have the site do what I want it to do.
+Some other ideas or changes are mentioned on the version-page.